computoms/graph-ssg/README.md

 cd src
 python -m graphsitegen -f "/path/to/settings.json"
 ```

+See more parameters using `python -m graphsitegen --help`

 Before running the command, you must create a file `settings.json` that contains the following information: